J-FHu/J-FHu.github.io/pages/1_homepage.md

 ### Experiences

-* 09/2019-06/2022: University of Electronic Science and Technology of China (UESTC); Master student in Applied Mathematics.
+* 09/2019-06/2022: University of Electronic Science and Technology of China (UESTC); Master student in Mathematics.
 (Supervisor: Prof. [Ting-Zhu Huang](http://www.math.uestc.edu.cn/info/1081/2041.htm) and Prof. [Liang-Jian Deng](https://liangjiandeng.github.io/))

 * 09/2015-06/2019: University of Electronic Science and Technology of China (UESTC); Bachelor student in Information and Computing Science.